 My work has been exhibited internationally and featured in a number of publications including WIRED, The Guardian and Artforum International.

-Disclaimer: This artist statement was generated by an Artificial Intelligence (GPT-3) and contains a certain fuzzyness in some places.
-To the best of my knowledge, the very last bit about the publications is a sheer fabrication of the machine.
+Disclaimer: This artist statement was generated by GPT-3 and contains a certain fuzzyness in some places.
+To the best of my knowledge, the last bit about the publications is a sheer fabrication of the machine.